Skip to main content

 Why Is This Data so Sensitive?

-The intimacy of this makes its protection a matter of personal sovereignty.
+The intimacy of this biological data makes its protection a matter of personal sovereignty.
 This information, in aggregate, can paint a picture of your health that is far more detailed than a simple medical diagnosis.
 It reveals patterns, predicts future health risks, and offers insights into your lifestyle and behaviors.

 The questions you must ask your employer are designed to clarify the boundaries around this deeply personal information, ensuring it is used for your benefit, within a framework of security and consent.